OTHRegensburgSoftwareentwicklungSW/voci/README.md

 #### Deployment

 As I work with environment variables for the database I wrote a bash script, which starts my program.
-Execute these commands on im-codd in my home-direcory:

 ````
     ps -aux | grep voci-0.0.1.jar